 After submission, you’ll receive a receipt notice.
 You can stay in the U.S. while your application is pending.
 Keep in mind that approval isn’t guaranteed.
 USCIS reviews your application and reasons for extension.

 A denial might lead to having to leave the U.S. immediately upon your visa’s expiration.
-Extending your visa stay can be possible under specific circumstances, but it demands timely action and adherence to regulations.
+However, extending your visa stay in Canada may be possible under specific circumstances, but it demands timely action and adherence to regulations.

 How Can You Extend Your Visa Stay in the USA?